 Cardiff is well known for its inclusivity and harmony, expressing a cultural tolerance and acceptance well ahead of its time.
-We know our citizens are proud, and rightly so, of the city's reputation as a corngunity of communities.
+We know our citizens are proud, and rightly so, of the city's reputation as a cormpunity of communities.

 The are more than 100 languages spoken here and people from more than 100 countries have chosen to settle in Cardiff.
-Our welcome is what we stand for as a city.
+Our we may be stand for as a city.